PSLeon24/Data_Analysis/README.md

 # Data_Analysis
-This repo is the result of learning the book named 'Do it Learning Python Data Analysis easily'.
+This repository is intended for personal study in Data_Analysis